-This research is focused on modeling and solving a planning problem faced by freight transportation companies; specifically, consolidation carriers.
-Consolidation carriers transport customer shipments that are small relative to the vehicle or convoy capacity and have enabled, amongst other things, the liberalization and exponential growth of world trade of consumer goods and the transformative effects of eCommerce.
-The operations of less-than-truckload (LTL) motor carriers, railways moving both general and intermodal cargo, sea and river/canal intermodal navigation, small package/parcel courier companies, as well as the emerging business and organizational model for freight transportation, e.g., City Logistics and Physical Internet, are all based on consolidation.
-To illustrate the importance of the industry, consider that in the U.S. alone, the revenue of the LTL industry was of the order of \$34.9 billion in 2016 (Cassidy, 2017), while one player alone (UPS) in the small package/parcel industry reported \$51 billion in revenue in 2016 (UPS, 2017).
+Consolidation carriers transport customer shipments that are small relative to vehicle capacity, enabling the exponential growth of world trade of consumer goods and the transformative effects of eCommerce.
+Consolidation is the basis of operations of less-than-truckload (LTL) motor carriers, railways moving both general and intermodal cargo, sea and river/canal intermodal navigation, small package/parcel courier companies, as well as the emerging business and organizational model for freight transportation, e.g., City Logistics and Physical Internet.
+To illustrate the importance of the industry, consider that in the U.S. alone, the revenue of the LTL industry was of the order of \$34.9 billion in 2016 (Cassidy, 2017), while one player alone (UPS) in the small package/parcel industry reported \$58 billion in revenue in 2018 (UPS, 2019).
 Consolidation carriers play a prominent role in the fulfillment of orders placed online, in brick-and-mortar stores, and through other channels.
+This research is focused on modeling and solving a planning problem faced by this type of freight transportation carrier.